• Skip to primary navigation

 Pumpkin Cookies

-• Combine butter and white sugar in a mixing bowl.
+• Combine butter and sugars in a mixing bowl.
 Cream until light and fluffy.
 Add pumpkin and mix well.
-Add the egg and mix in.
+Add the egg and vanilla, mix in.
 Sprinkle in cinnamon, nutmeg, and cloves.
 Mix well.

 • In a separate bowl combine flour, baking soda, and baking powder and mix well.
 Mix this in with the rest of ingredients.
 Mixing only until combined, do not over mix.